History of the club

 Junior Champions of Cornwall.

 T. G. Wedge, N. Tregurtha and J. Trevaskis first St. Ives players awarded County Caps.
+St Ives Albion were a feeder club and provided players for the reserves.

 T. G. Wedge wins first England cap as scrum-half against France.
 (5th January 1907).